kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/mongodb@28U6q_X-NTYf7OSKHjoWH.md

 # MongoDB

-MongoDB is a NoSQL, open-source database designed for storing and managing large volumes of unstructured or semi-structured data.
-It uses a document-oriented data model where data is stored in BSON (Binary JSON) format, which allows for flexible and hierarchical data representation.
-Unlike traditional relational databases, MongoDB doesn't require a fixed schema, making it suitable for applications with evolving data requirements or varying data structures.
-It supports horizontal scaling through sharding and offers high availability with replica sets.
-MongoDB is commonly used for applications requiring rapid development, real-time analytics, and large-scale data handling, such as content management systems, IoT applications, and big data platforms.
+MongoDB is a NoSQL document-oriented database storing data in BSON format without fixed schemas.
+Supports horizontal scaling via sharding and high availability through replica sets.
+Ideal for applications with evolving data structures, real-time analytics, and large-scale data handling.

 Visit the following resources to learn more: